CoShare: An Efficient Approach for Redundancy Allocation in NFV: Placement of Backup NF Instances

 with

-where $\mathcal{F}_c$ represents the set of flows in class \textit{c}, $A^p_{f}$ the availability of flow $f$ provided by the primary chain, and $A_c^r$ the availability requirement for flows in class $c$. $\tilde{A}_c^b$ may be interpreted as the availability of a backup chain for a class $c$ flow, where $\mathcal{N}^b \subset \mathcal{N}$ denotes the set of nodes that have the capacity to host backup NF instances, $\mathcal{V}$ the set of NFs, $A_n$ the availability of a node $n$, $A_v$ the availability of an instance of NF $v$, $g$ the maximum NF chain length of flows in the availability requirement class $c$.
+where $\mathcal{F}_c$ represents the set of flows in class \textit{c} and $A_c^r$ the {maximum} availability requirement for flows in class $c$. $\tilde{A}_c^b$ may be interpreted as the availability of a backup chain for a class $c$ flow, where $\mathcal{N}^b \subset \mathcal{N}$ denotes the set of nodes that have the capacity to host backup NF instances, $\mathcal{V}$ the set of NFs, $A_n$ the availability of a node $n$, $A_v$ the availability of an instance of NF $v$, $g$ the maximum NF chain length of flows in the availability requirement class $c$.
 Since to satisfy the required availability more than one backup chain may be required, $h_c$ is estimated from (\ref{availab_req}), taking into account the parallel effect of these backup chains.